ahmia/ahmia-site/README.md

 # FAQ

-## How can I get/populate an index to do searches ?
+## How can populate my index to do searches ?
-You should install [OnionBot](https://github.com/ahmia/ahmia-crawler) and run it to populate your index.
+You should use [OnionElasticBot](https://github.com/ahmia/ahmia-crawler/tree/master/onionElasticBot) to populate your index.

 ## Why can't my browser load django statics ?
 The django settings.py is configured in a way that it only serve statics if DEBUG is True.
 Please verify [here](https://github.com/ahmia/ahmia-site/blob/master/ahmia/ahmia/settings.py#L9) if it's the case.
 You can change this behaviour [here](https://github.com/ahmia/ahmia-site/blob/master/ahmia/ahmia/urls.py#L18).